serialport/node-serialport/README.md

    npm install serialport --msvs_version=2012
 ```

 This switch works for both Visual Studio Express 2012 and 2013.

+Note: Make sure you've `cd`'d into the project directory -- the command prompt will open by default in `%SYSTEMROOT%`, and the install will fail there.

 ### Mac OS X: